-If you are using Titan PC Suite, the folder is located at \Documents\Titan\Personalities
+If you are using Titan Mobile, Titan Go or the Titan Simulator, the folder is located at \Documents\Titan\Personalities

 When patching fixtures, this folder is searched first before the library.
 If a suitable Fixture Personality is found, the console will use it rather than using the library.
 This folder is not affected when the personality library is updated.